 When you click on the Price/Cart button, it will ask you for your product ID and SKU.
 After filling the instructions it will generate the following shortcode [add_to_cart id=”21″ sku=”21″].

 This is used to show the price and add to cart button for a singular product, either by ID or SKU.

-I am adding a new page and add the shortcode:
+I am adding a new page and add the shortcode for price/cart button.

 Clicking the OK button will generate a shortcode like in the screenshot below:

-Click the publish button and you’ll see that the shortcode is generated successfully as shown in this screenshot:
+Click the publish button and you’ll see that the shortcode is generated successfully as shown in this screenshot below.